zac-garby/pluto-lang/README.md

 ### What?

-It's a proof-of-concept  language with a cool function definition/call syntax.
+It's a language with a cool function definition/call syntax.
 Basically, instead of functions being called with their arguments in parentheses after the name, they are represented by their patterns:

 ```